-Figure A1 shows farmers' engagement with the service.
-The outcome variable is a binary outcome representing whether a farmer picked up the first call.10 The average pickup rate is around 31%, but there is substantial variation in pickup rates at different points of time during the week.
-They suggest that evening and morning hours have relatively higher pickup than afternoon hours.
+Figure A2 shows farmers' engagement with the service.
+The outcome variable is a binary outcome representing whether a farmer picked up the first call.12 The average pickup rate is around 31%, but there is substantial variation in pickup rates at different points of time during the week.
+This suggests that evening and morning hours have relatively higher pickup than afternoon hours.
 We demonstrate the magnitude and statistical significance of these differences in an abbreviated manner by showing the mean pickup rates for morning, afternoon, and evening times and comparing afternoon pickup rates with morning and evening pickup rates separately.
 Table 2 shows the average pickup in the afternoon is 1.3 (1.8) percentage points lower than the morning (evening).

-9In this paper, \bar{V} is used to denote the value of a random policy like uniform policy, and V is used for the value of a deterministic policy like the targeted policies estimated in this paper.
+11In this paper, \overline{V} is used to denote the value of a random policy like uniform policy, and V is used for the value of a deterministic policy like the targeted policies estimated in this paper.

-10In most analyses in this paper, we focus on the pickup of the first attempt of the call, while each call is attempted up to three times.
-In Section 6.3, we discuss the follow-up calls.
+$^{^{12}}$ In most analyses in this paper, we focus on the pickup of the first attempt of the call, while each call is attempted up to three times.
+In Section 7.3, we discuss the follow-up calls.